sslover/designing-for-data-personalization/syllabus.md

 **BREAK**

 * Technical topic:
-    * Using 3rd party APIs
+    * More examples of using 3rd party APIs
     * p5js - Processing-like-visuals with Javascript (with a focus on designing around data from a 3rd-party API)

 * Assignment Week 3: